PeterCamilleri/format_engine/README.md

 ###Format Specifier Attributes
 The format specifier (accessed as fmt above) has the following attributes:
-* text - The text parameter or the empty string if not specified.
 * width - The width parameter or 0 if not specified.
 * prec - The precision parameter or 0 if not specified.